How to Brew The Perfect Pour Over CoffeeCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Prep Your Filter

-Most pour overs are used with paper filters, though you can use a permanent metal one if you want to cut down on waste.
+Most pour overs are used with paper filters, though you can use a permanent metal one or a coffee sock if you want to cut down on waste.
 Paper filters have different finenesses that they can handle, so like we said, you may have to play around with size until you find the right one.

 There is some debate as to whether you should or should not rinse your filter before using it.
 It really comes down to personal preference.
 If you find that you are getting a paper-y taste in your coffee, we recommend rinsing it though.